This article originally appeared on VICE UK.

-On the 28th of January, someone asks the group if they can drink someone else's piss because drinking their nephew's "went down so much easier".
+On January 28, someone asks the group if they can drink someone else's piss because drinking their nephew's "went down so much easier."
 Someone pops in to comment that the post is being reported and that people are uneasy with it.
 "Perhaps it was the way you worded it," they say.
 In early February, someone else says, "I've been fasting (drinking urine) and eating once a day for a couple of weeks now.
-Yesterday I experienced something very different.
+Yesterday, I experienced something very different.
 My vision started to flicker, it was like I could see another dimension."

 To find out why UT's devotees do it, I asked around 30 of the group's members, many of whom ignored me.
 Luckily, some were happy to explain.

-Dave Murphy – known online as "Allegedly Dave" – is 56 years old and from Basildon.
-When he lived in America he weighed nearly 20 stone and had back and shoulder problems; the asthmatic lungs of a 70-year-old; high blood pressure and cholesterol; nerve damage in his foot; and pain as the result of an operation on his Achilles tendon.
+Dave Murphy—known online as "Allegedly Dave"—is 56 years old and from Basildon, England.
+When he lived in America, he weighed nearly 20 stone [280 pounds] and had back and shoulder problems; the asthmatic lungs of a 70-year-old; high blood pressure and cholesterol; nerve damage in his foot; and pain as the result of an operation on his Achilles tendon.
 As is the case with almost all of my interviewees, he tells me that doctors couldn't improve any of these problems.
 So, in 2011, he followed the advice of the late Sylvia Chandler, a UT evangelist, who he met at a festival.
 She had spoken about the benefits of urine therapy, and had brought along a guy whose asthma had cleared up after he downed his own piss.
 The very next day, Allegedly Dave began using urine therapy, and now feels far better.

 "Doctors have no idea about urine therapy, and when shown the results they don't want to know," he says.
 "As far as I'm concerned, the only good doctor is an ex-doctor."
 He triumphantly sends me a link to a BBC Radio London interview in which he goes head-to-head with a doctor.
 The interview. however, is simply a medical professional informing a man who drinks his urine that he should probably stop doing that.